jpsdr/NNEDI3/nnedi3 - Readme.txt

    threads -

       Controls how many threads will be used for processing.
-If set to 0, threads will be set equal to the number of physical cores detected.
+If set to 0, threads will be set equal to the number of detected logical or physical cores,according logicalCores parameter.

       Default:  0  (int)